echo2echo/Perl-Web-Images/README.md

 # Perl-Web-Images

-This script is for someone who would like to display images on paginated sheets
+This script is for someone (a photographer for example) who would like to display web pages of images paginated into sheets/web pages.

 This script requires a web server with a cgi-bin that runs perl.
 Your server may require installing the Perl modules CGI and POSIX
 There are several methods to install these modules.